iva2k/svelte-blank-20221125/ROADMAP.md

 ## Plan

+1. Favicon component to organize all the mess
-1. SEO
+2. SEO
-2. UI framework branches - port from 2022-0525
+3. UI framework branches - port from 2022-0525
-3. Make QR scan work in browser?
+4. Make QR scan work in browser?
-4. Auth?
+5. Auth?
-5. Backend Server (non-SvelteKit)?
+6. Backend Server (non-SvelteKit)?

 ## Ideas